daid/GB.HLA/docs/language.md

 * General labels, any label that isn't one of the others fall in this category.
 * Local labels, these start with a `.` and are expanded into a full label form of `previous_general_label.this_label`.
 * Non-scoped labels.
 These labels won't start a new local scope for local labels, and are useful for macros.
 These labels start with a double underscore: `__`

+# Builtin functions

+There are a few builtin functions that provide functionality that cannot be achieved with just macros.

+## BANK(...)

+Returns the bank of the specified label.

+## strlen(...)

+Returns the length of the given string.

+## bit_length(...)

+Returns the number of bits needed to represent the number.
+Also known as the highest set bit.

+## bank_max(...)

+Returns the highest bank number of the specified layout name.
+This is used to generate the GB rom header to specifiy the number of ROM/RAM banks but can be useful for other purposes.

+## checksum(...)

+Is used to calculate a checksum, this is done after a complete ROM build.
+Without parameters (`checksum()`) it calculates a checksum over the whole rom.
+With parameters it specifies the begin (inclusive) and end (exclusive) range of the checksum calculation, in bytes of the final ROM file (`checksum($100, $150)`)